Every great mission starts with a great story

 In 1996, construction was completed on a new 28,000-square-foot building to serve as a shelter and house more people in need, thanks to the generous monetary, material and labor contributions of our community.
 It took over two years to build the new shelter, but when the doors opened, the building was and remains mortgage free.

 The national average cost for operating a family shelter far exceeds what Open House is able to do with the help of many faithful volunteers and the requirement that residents be involved in shelter maintenance through our Giving Back program.

-Contact us for further information about our program.
-Individual or group tours are also available.
+For more information about our approach to homelessness, look around this website, read our newsletters or contact us.
+Individual and group tours are also available.
 We invite you to take a first-hand look at the work we do and the difference we make.
 If interested, please contact Leslie Cook, our development coordinator, at 360-737-0300 or email her at Leslie.Cook@sheltered.org.